byaliensforaliens/GapminderAnalysis/README.md

 The Gapminder data which was analysed can be accessed here [https://www.gapminder.org/data/](https://www.gapminder.org/data/) Data was gathered for life expectancy, income, population and HDI (human development index) which looks at factors such as education and opportunity.
 The motivation behind the project was to assess the effect of different factors on life expectancy.

-# Approach
+# Questions

-### What's the effect of income on life expectancy.
+### Question 1 - What's the effect of income on life expectancy.
 Or does money buy you more time on Earth?

 This question is posed by most people.
 Will that new job, or that raise at work buy me happiness?
 We wanted to explore that in more detail based on socioeconomic data available for different countries.
 The variables gathered were income, population and the human development index of each country which is defined as the level of education and opportunity available to that individual in his or her respective country.